 This is a good option for European flights -- I prefer Birmingham to Heathrow because it is a much smaller airport.
 There is a regular train service to Oxford from the adjacent Birmingham International station.
 There is usually one train per hour, and they take about an hour.
-There is also a new (2016) bus service to Oxford, but it takes 2 hours.

 Other options are: